AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 The _fitness function_ indicates how "strong" an individual is.
 The fitness function is a simple function that takes as argument an individual and produces a numerical value.
 The whole idea of genetic algorithm is to search for individuals that maximize the fitness function.

+## Our implementation

+This chapter is long.
+It contains the whole implementation of a simple genetic algorithm in Pharo.
+All the presented code is assumed to be part of a package named `GeneticAlgorithm`.

 ## Individual

 We will first express individuals.
 We will therefore model a class called `GAIndividual`.
 We will make `GAIndividual` of our custom class `GAObject`.
 We define `GAObject` as a subclass of `Object` which has a `random` variable.